mbarkhau/sbk/READMEv2.md

 ### KDF Implementation

 Waiting 1-2 minutes for the key derivation is somewhat inconvenient, but it would be an even worse experience if you had no progress indicator and your machine appeared to be locked up.
-As a consession to usability, SBK has a wrapper function called `digest` that can be used to implement a meaningful progress bar:
+As a consession to usability, SBK has a wrapper function called `digest` that is used to implement a meaningful progress bar:

 ```python
 import argon2     # pip install argon2-cffi